matiasvlevi/lu5-wasm/README.md

 <br/>

-You can use variables created from a previous execute call.
+You can use variables created from a previous execute calls

 ```js
 lu5.init('./lu5.wasm')